 Serena Williams accuses umpire of sexism in US Open loss

-Williams had been given a first violation by Carlos Ramos for coaching earlier in the set; she told him she'd "rather lose" than cheat.
+Williams got the first violation from umpire Carlos Ramos, who ruled that Williams received coaching earlier in the set; she told him she'd "rather lose" than cheat.

 “I didn’t get coaching,” Williams said multiple times.
 “I don’t cheat!
 I didn’t get coaching.
 How can you say that?
 You owe me an apology.
 I have never cheated in my life!”